Project Information and Reproducibility Guide

 The project directory on rhea is: /Volumes/Hera/Projects/corticalmyelin_development

-The directory structure on rhea is as follows:
+The directory structure on rhea is as follows below:

 BIDS: BIDS-compliant MP2RAGE data